Striped hyena have a bad rep.

 Striped hyena are much smaller and don’t have the same ability to take down prey.
 Yet they do have an incredible capacity to find a meal.

 They will eat almost anything, especially rotting flesh and the kind of filth that even pigs would avoid.
-In this regard they are like vultures, eating the meat and flesh that others can’t stomach.
+In this regard, they are like vultures, eating the meat and flesh that others can’t stomach.

-How is it possible to eat rotting flesh and faeces?
-A strong stomach is the secret.
+How is it possible to eat rotting flesh and feces?

 This acidity destroys bacteria before it reaches the intestines.
-It’s like a filter that stops all the bad bacteria multiplying.
+It’s like a filter that stops all the bad bacteria from multiplying.

 So rather than getting sick from eating rancid meat, striped hyenas find an everyday meal.
-Still, even though their diet is free range, it’s hard to imagine that hyena meat is palatable to humans.
+Still, even though their diet is free-range, it’s hard to imagine that hyena meat is palatable to humans.

 The animal that cleans our environment

 Why is scavenging always considered a bad thing?

 So rather than detesting these animals for scavenging, we should be celebrating their role in the cycle of life.

 Despite their name, striped hyenas don’t always have clearly visible stripes upon their mane, certainly not like defined zebra stripes.

 It’s enlivened by a large black neck spot – it’s this distinguishing spot that is best used to identify the species from its cousins.

-After spending the day in their den these animals usually emerge in complete darkness.
+After spending the day in their den, these animals usually emerge in complete darkness.